fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 #### Et cetera
 - Stephan Sinclair and Geoffrey Rockwell, "Text Analysis and Visualization"
 - Benjamin M. Schmidt, “[Do Digital Humanists Need to Understand Algorithms?](http://dhdebates.gc.cuny.edu/debates/text/99),” in _Debates in the Digital Humanities_.
-- Shlomo Argamon et al., “Gender, Race, and Nationality in Black Drama, 1950-2006: Mining Differences in Language Use in Authors and Their Characters” 3, no. 2 (2009), [DHQ](http://digitalhumanities.org/dhq/vol/3/2/000043/000043.html).
+- Sara Klingenstein, Tim Hitchcock, and Simon DeDeo, “The Civilizing Process in London’s Old Bailey,” _Proceedings of the National Academy of Sciences_ 111, no. 26 (July 1, 2014): 9419–24.
 - Andrew Goldstone and Ted Underwood, “The Quiet Transformations of Literary Studies: What Thirteenth Thousand Scholars Could Tell Us,” in _New Literary History_, 2014, 1–30.
 - [Between Canon and Corpus: Six Perspectives on 20th-Century Novels](https://litlab.stanford.edu/LiteraryLabPamphlet8.pdf)
+- Andrew Piper, “Novel Devotions: Conversional Reading, Computational Modeling, and the Modern Novel,” _New Literary History_ 46, no. 1 (May 20, 2015): 63–98.
+- Shlomo Argamon et al., “Gender, Race, and Nationality in Black Drama, 1950-2006: Mining Differences in Language Use in Authors and Their Characters” 3, no. 2 (2009), [DHQ](http://digitalhumanities.org/dhq/vol/3/2/000043/000043.html).
 - David L. Hoover, “Corpus Stylistics, Stylometry, and the Styles of Henry James,” Style 41, no. 2 (2007): 174–203.
 - David Elson, Nicholas Dames, and Kathleen McKeown, “Extracting Social Networks from Literary Fiction,” in _Proceedings of the 48th Annual Meeting of the Association for Computational Linguistics_ (Uppsala, Sweden: Association for Computational Linguistics, 2010), 138–147.